-Investment and financing operations shall also support projects from private and public sector organizations active in the social investment space or in need of such investment to tackle, for example, education and job training of those in need.
+Investment and financing operations shall also support projects from private and public sector organizations active in the social investment space or in need of such investment.

-Such organizations include, among others, SMEs, large corporations, cooperatives, foundations, venture philanthropists, social impactinvestors, education and training institutions and providers, triple bottom line ventures, local and municipal authorities.
+Such organizations include, among others, SMEs, large corporations, cooperatives, foundations, venture philanthropists, impact-driven enterprises, education and training institutions and providers, triple bottom line ventures, local and municipal authorities.

-Their activities cover different sectors and sub-sectors, including inter alia smart and inclusive mobility, urban renewal, rural socio-economic revitalizing community building and intergenerational solidarity, inclusive communities, homelessness, integration of vulnerable populations including people with disabilities, mental health difficulties and dementia, community development, integration of third country nationals addressing demographic and migratory challenges and integrating new populations, and digital inclusiveness and entrepreneurial skills.
+Their activities cover different sectors and sub-sectors, including inter alia smart and inclusive mobility, urban renewal, rural socio-economic revitalizing community building and intergenerational solidarity, inclusive communities, homelessness, integration of persons in vulnerable situations including people with disabilities, mental health difficulties and dementia, community development, integration of third country nationals addressing demographic and migratory challenges and integrating new populations, and digital inclusiveness and entrepreneurial skills.

 General products

 Support from the InvestEU Fund will be underpinned by a single EU budgetary guarantee supporting financial products that address a diversified portfolio of risks.
-This may include, among others bank guarantees, loans, equity, mezzanine debt, dedicated funds and investment platforms (which may have a layered structure of first loss piece, mezzanine tranche and senior debt), investment support into social outcomes contracting schemes and partnerships, working capital, support to the acquisition of tangible and intangible assets, leasing transactions.
+This may include, among others bank guarantees, loans, equity, mezzanine debt, dedicated funds and investment platforms (which may have a layered structure of FLP, mezzanine tranche and senior debt), investment support into social outcomes contracting schemes and partnerships, working capital, support to the acquisition of tangible and intangible assets, leasing transactions.
 Financing transactions shall have a minimum maturity of 12 months, however for specific segments with typical maturity shorter than average, e.g. microfinance, minimum maturity can be reduced to up to 3 months.
 Special emphasis shall be given to the provision of patient capital foregoing immediate returns with the expectation of long-term value creation.

 This may be done, inter alia, through dedicated investment vehicles, which may provide loans, equity capital, hybrid capital and risk-sharing instruments for intermediaries or direct financing to final recipients.

-Guarantees will enable the intermediaries to target final recipients (such as social enterprises or micro-enterprises, the providers of education, training and related services, organisations facing skills deficiencies or aiming to enhance the utilisation of skills as well as individuals such as students, learners or mobile artists) at improved conditions than they would have without the guarantee, thereby passing on the benefit arising from the EU intervention.
+Guarantees will enable the implementing partners and intermediaries to target final recipients (such as social enterprises or micro-enterprises, the providers of education, training and related services, organisations facing skills deficiencies or aiming to enhance the utilisation of skills as well as individuals such as students, learners or mobile artists) at improved financial and non-financial conditions than they would have without the guarantee, thereby passing on the benefit arising from the EU intervention.
 The reduction of the risk premium charged to the final recipients may be in particular considered for InvestEU Fund supported operations under this window.
-In addition, in line with the risk profile of the assets (often of intangible nature) under the Social Investment and Skills window first loss piece coverage by the guarantee shall be possible.
+In addition, in line with the risk profile of the assets (often of intangible nature) under the Social Investment and Skills window FLP coverage by the guarantee shall be possible.

-Social outcome contracting schemes may be supported, including investments in payment-by-result schemes and social impact bonds in specific areas, in which public procuring bodies (or also private bodies) pursue social impacts based on pre-defined social outcomes, if they result in additionality.
+Pilot social outcome contracting schemes may be supported, including investments in payment-by-result schemes and social impact bonds in specific areas, in which public procuring bodies (or also private bodies) pursue social impacts based on pre-defined social outcomes, if they result in additionality in accordance with Annex V of the InvestEU Regulation.
 They shall entail private sector risk taking and shall not fall within the scope of essential social services for which public authorities would have to step in in the event of failure.
 As long as this is respected, possible areas of intervention may include access to education, housing, health and care, migration and integration of third country nationals, childcare, employment services, and skills upgrading.

 a) For debt financing provided by the implementing partner

-Debt instruments supported by the EU guarantee through implementing partners and financial intermediaries shall predominantly target projects that experience difficulties obtaining debt finance on the market due to inter alia the lack of collateral, credit history or a high-risk profile.
+Debt instruments supported by the EU guarantee through implementing partners and financial intermediaries shall predominantly target projects that experience difficulties obtaining debt finance on the market due to inter alia the lack of collateral, credit history or a high-risk profile or low expected returns.